matthewscharles/instrument-maker/README.md

 I'm keen for this to use the JSON format to promote compatibility with other platforms.
 I use the PuRestJson external available for Pd, which works OK.
 Considering writing a parser with Vanilla objects, but really, is that going to end well?

 Update: yes, turns out that the `[text]` object is great for this!!
 Nested structures now working in read mode (still a bit hacky), haven't attempted to format and write a JSON file yet.
 The search function looks like it could be quite powerful.

+## Accessibility/misc documentation

+-Some instructions involving the help browser could be useful, as could Henri Bisognini's autocomplete plugin

+-How do we make this screen reader compatible?

+-How could we make a symbol-based version?